H-M-H/Weylus/Readme.md

 That is it, start drawing!

 ## Building
-To build Weylus you need to install Rust and Typescript. `cargo build` builds the project.
+To build Weylus you need to install Rust, Typescript, make, a C compiler and bash. `cargo build` builds the project.
 On windows make sure to run the Typescript compiler in the project root first.
 On Linux some additional dependencies are required to build Weylus.
 On Debian or Ubuntu they can be installed via:
 ```
 apt-get install -y libx11-dev libxext-dev libxft-dev libxinerama-dev libxcursor-dev libxrender-dev
-libxfixes-dev libxtst-dev
+libxfixes-dev libxtst-dev nasm
 ```

 ## How does this work?